Phil Keaggy: 2000s

-That same year, Phil also participated on Randy Stonehill's Edge of the World album, singing a duet "That's the Way It Goes" as well as appearing on "We Were All So Young" with other veteran musicians such as Larry Norman.
-Additionally, Keaggy's wife Bernadette published Losing You Too Soon, an updated version of A Deeper Shade of Grace, her 1996 book on losing her first five children through early infant death, miscarriage and stillbirth.
+In the same year, Phil also participated on Randy Stonehill's Edge of the World album, singing a duet "That's the Way It Goes" as well as appearing on "We Were All So Young" with other veteran musicians such as Larry Norman.
+Additionally, Bernadette Keaggy published Losing You Too Soon, an updated version of A Deeper Shade of Grace, her 1996 book on losing her first five children through early infant death, miscarriage and stillbirth.

 The next year Keaggy released It's Personal, an album in which he set poetry by Keith Moore to music.
 Keaggy and Moore had previously collaborated on the song "A Little Bit of Light" that appeared on the guitarist's 1998 self-titled album.
 Also in 2003 Keaggy released Special Occasions, an eclectic collection of music focusing on birthdays, weddings and graduations.
 The album consisted primarily of Keaggy originals and also featured a re-recording of "Here and Now" from 1986's Way Back Home, as well as covers of the Beatles tune "When I'm 64" and Elton John's "The Greatest Discovery".
 That same year, Sparrow Records, Phil's former record label (1980–1983, 1994–1997), released a 15-track compilation History Makers.
 It features standards such as "Let Everything Else Go", "Morning Light", and "The True Believers".
 2003 also saw the release of Hourglass, the first album of new material by Glass Harp since 1972.
 The album included a new recording of a rare Keaggy solo tune, "What Matters", the title track of a compilation album exclusively produced for and released through the International Bible Society in 2001.

 Also in 2003, guitarist Muriel Anderson released an album with Keaggy entitled Precious Gems.
 A collection primarily consisting of instrumental improvisations recorded in 2001 and 2003, the two also perform Keaggy's "Tennessee Morning" from his 1996 album 220.
 Guitarist Stanley Jordan appears on several songs.
 Portions of the album's earnings go towards Anderson's Music for Life Alliance fundraiser.

 The following year, Glass Harp released Stark Raving Jams, a triple-disc 39-song collection of material spanning from 1970 to 2003.
 The collection focused primarily on live performances but also includes a few unreleased studio recordings.
 Like Strings Attached, this Glass Harp album includes live renditions of some Keaggy solo material.

 In 2004 Keaggy guest performed with the indie band Dispatch for several songs during The Last Dispatch.
 Phil also released two live DVDS: Phil Keaggy in Concert: St. Charles IL, and Philly Live!